qw245roar/stanford-faq/heroku.md

-Note that `heroku` is **not** recommended platform for hosting ROAR contest bots at the moment beause the hosted application are restarted daily.
+Note that `heroku` is **not** recommended platform for hosting ROAR contest bots at the moment because the hosted application are restarted daily.
 This will cause your bots running in Jupyter notebooks to stop as a result.

 ## Create a `heroku` account: